The real voyage of discovery consists not in seeking new landscapes, but in having new eyes. (Marcel Proust)

 A moment in the first 20 minutes of the film, a seemingly unimposing scene: A young man called Shutu takes an old pullover which once belonged to his recently deceased father.
 He smells on it an finally puts it on.
 Later as the film proceeds we will realize that this scene carries already the DNA of the whole film.
 For now there is nothing more to know that he is distressed by his grieve and very very lonely with it.

-It was just a day before when I learnt by accident that Konkona Sensharma´s A Death in the Gunj one of the films I was waiting for in this year, was shown in my city during an Indogerman Festival.
+It was just a day before the screening in Berlin when I learned by accident that Konkona Sensharma´s A Death in the Gunj one of the films I was waiting for in this year, was shown in my city during an Indogerman Festival.
 I took a deep breath because I almost missed this note.
 The excitement has a long history.
 It was her performance in Shonali Bose´s Amu which lead me to Mr. And Mrs Iyer by Aparna Sen and with that to all the glory to her mother´s work as a director.
 Konkona Sen Sharma became one of my favorite actresses, Aparna Sen one of my favorite film directors alive.
 As much about her family.

 The morning after the screening I read again Anjan Dutt´s enthusiastic review of A Death in the Gunj.
 Strangely the film evoked in me in another kind but likely strong my personal echo of the 1970s like Dutt´s masterpiece Dutta Vs Dutta – despite the visible specific hints to a country and culture strange to me.
-I mean this dynamic between realizing the strangeness of this culture and at the same time the recognition of the universality of human behavior.
+I mean this dynamic between the perception of the strangeness of this culture and at the same time the recognition of the universality of human behavior.
 The leather jacket of Ranvir Shorey evoked quite a déya vu in me and I almost had this specific smell of leather in my nose.
 And between what the film is and what it evokes in me, a kind of resonant cavity arises for me.
 As accidental as it is, I realized on my way home that Shutu is exactly of my generation and there are some parts of him that I and probably a lot of male spectators will recognize if they like it or not.
 Quite a mixture of feelings are flooding my mind like in one of these heavy bizarre dreams between desire, fear and depression.

 The opening of the film is a mystery which will dissolved at the end of the film and which gives the film from the beginning a subliminal suspense.
 Two men are looking into a boot of their car at a corps which remains invisible to us.
 As we see them from the perspective of the unknown dead, it is a ghostly non-human perspective.
 Soon the film opens a flashback seven days before and tells this in exactly 7 chapters.
 We have no idea what will happen but we are sure something will happen.

 A group of city people consisting of family members and friends arrive at a former Anglo-Indian town to spend holiday in one of these old houses.
 The location seems already engrossed and nearby there are tribal people.
-For now the film remembers me in Satyajit Ray´s masterpiece Aranyer Din Ratri mixed with a decent suspense.
-Without knowing where the film will lead us the slight almost suspense originated from the opening sharpens our attention to even the smallest detail.
+For now the film remembers me in Satyajit Ray´s masterpiece Aranyer Din Ratri mixed with a subtle suspense.
+Without knowing where the film will lead us the slight suspense originated from the opening sharpens our attention to even the smallest detail.
 The group of people which has just arrived are neither bigger nor smaller than life just perceptible enough for us to connect with them.
-But as the film proceeds, the holiday idyll reveals cracks, very small at the beginning but steady growing.
+But as the film proceeds, the holiday idyll reveals small cracks, very small at the beginning but steady growing.
 The growing doubt that nothing is what it seems causes concern.
 The protagonists kill time with parlor games, drinking and macabre jokes mostly on the cost of the young sensitive Shutu.
 One of these subtle but nevertheless disturbing signs is the attitude of the city people towards their servants.
 As a tribal dance is like a welcomed tourist attraction the contempt of the city people towards the servants is revealed but also the other way around.
 For the servants the city people are just annoying strangers.

 In several interviews, Sensharma always mentioned her empathy for Shutu, because “Men are often victims of the patriarchal system itself”.
 In her film Shutu will be teased at the beginning than bullied and finally he will be even beaten and hurt.
 The physical injuries caused by one of these stupid horse plays are visible, the mental ones only perceptible in his face the camera explores and in his posture.